 Lighten some of the load by taking care of the dishes or taking the kids to the park for a few hours to give them some time alone.
 With your support, your partner is more likely to respond positively to your attempts to initiate sex.

-It is easy to become stuck in old routines in a committed partnership, but you can spice up your sex life by being a little forceful with your sex invitation.
+It is easy to become stuck in old routines in a committed partnership, but you can spice up your sex life by being a little persuasive with your sex invitation.

 Push your partner against a wall and kiss him, or sneak up from behind and kiss his neck.
 This is sure to send a message.